 There are two primary reasons we recommend this approach: approval rates and conversion rates.

 Let's first look at approval.
-Although WhatsApp doesn't make its method for approving or rejecting templates public, it's possible that your template won't be approved (in the category you want) the first time.
+Although WhatsApp doesn't make its approval or rejection process public, your template may not be approved (in the category you want) the first time.
 Here, it's relatively easy to adjust the content in your template to align with your objective of increasing the approval rate.
-For example, if you have a template that mentions a promotion, discount, code, etc., WhatsApp will most likely classify it as marketing, even though the objective is actually transactional.
+For example, if a template mentions a promotion, discount, code, or similar offer, WhatsApp will likely classify it as marketing, even though the objective is transactional.

 The second goal of iterating to increase conversion follows the same key concepts.
-Here, it's recommended to do two things to increase your conversion rate: think about the value you provide to your prospect, and the relevance of that value (and you can use UTMs in your templates to track it).
+Here, it's recommended to do two things to increase your conversion rate: consider the value you provide to your prospect, and assess its relevance (you can use UTMs in your templates to track it).

 By relevance, we mean purchasing patterns.
-For example, if you have a business that sells products generally targeted at women, but you notice that you have male buyers, you can run campaigns before Valentine's Day, Mother's Day, Christmas, etc., and focus the content of those templates on how great that product is as a gift.
-If your campaign is aimed at women, it's more likely that it will be for them in this hypothetical case, so it's worthwhile to highlight the benefits of your product in use.
+For example, if you have a business that sells products primarily targeted at women but notices male buyers, you can run campaigns before Valentine's Day, Mother's Day, and Christmas, and focus the content of those templates on how great the product is as a gift.
+If your campaign is aimed at women, it's more likely to resonate with them in this hypothetical case, so it's worthwhile to highlight the benefits of your product in use.